Faculty & Staff

 This is my third year at St. Charles and I am very excited to be a part of transitioning our school to the Classical Liberal Arts.
 Prior to coming to St. Charles, I was a principal assistant, district coordinator and a music teacher.
 Outside of school I love being in the outdoors, camping and hiking with my husband, Sam, two kiddos, David and Abby, and our two dogs, Dawg and Mica.

-My name is Kayleen Stragier and I am co-teaching in the 2/3 combined classroom.
-This is my 2nd year in this classroom and my 9th year of teaching.
+My name is Kayleen Stragier and I am teaching preschool this year.
 St. Charles has always played a huge role in my life.
 I am a proud alum of St. Charles (class of '99), my mom taught here for several decades, and my brothers, nephews, and nieces all graduated from here.
 The St. Charles community has always had a family sense to me, so when I came to teach here it felt like I was coming home.
 When I am not teaching I enjoy the outdoors, running, baking, and spending time with my husband, daughter, and dog.

 I grew up in the Seattle area.
 I attended St. Francis of Assisi Grade School, Holy Names Academy and U of W, all in the Seattle area.
 I was married to my husband, John for over 45 years before his passing.
 I have two daughters, 4 grandchildren and 2 great-grandchildren.
 I have been teaching preschool at St. Charles for 28 years.
 Catholic education is my passion.